-PROGRAM OF STUDY For early admission, fifty-four (54) semester hours of graduate credit beyond the master's degree are required for the Ed.D. degree.
-For mid-point admission, twenty-four (24) semester hours of graduate credit beyond the specialist's degree are required for the Ed.D. degree.
-Study of foundational theory of school district level leadership (27 semester hours) (Early Admission courses) ''' EDAD 555 (3) - Superintendency and District Administration ''' EDAD 560 (3) - Educational Policy Making and Governance EDAD 563 (3) - School and Community Relations EDAD 565 (3) - Personnel Administration EDAD 570 (3) - Leadership Theory and Practice EDAD 573 (3) - Educational Facilities, Planning and Management EDAD 575 (3) - Strategic Management EDAD 580 (3) - District Program Development EDAD 585 (3) - School Business Administration Internship and Field Study (Early Admission course) EDAD 591 (3) - Internship Practicum Advanced Study and Research (Early Admission and Mid-point Admission courses) EDAD 600 (3) - Proseminar in the Superintendency EDAD 620 (3) - Advanced School Law EDAD 660 (3) - Politics and Policy-Making in Education EPFR 605 (3) - Qualitative Inquiry - includes field study EPFR 601 (3) - Quantitative Inquiry EDAD 690 (3) - Research Topics In Educational Leadership EDAD 698 (3,3) - Doctoral Capstone Research Project EXIT REQUIREMENTS Qualifying examination for advancement to candidacy: The examination consists of essay questions that address course content and is taken after EPFR 605 (or before EDAD 690 and 698).
+EDAD 600 (3) Proseminar in Doctoral Study

+EDAD 620 (3) Advanced School Law

+EDAD 660 (3) Politics and Policy-Making in Education

+EPFR 601 (3) Quantitative Inquiry

+EPFR 605 (3) Qualitative Inquiry - includes field study

+EDAD 690 (3) Research Topics in Educational Leadership

+EDAD 698 (3, 3) Doctoral Capstone Research Project

+EXIT REQUIREMENTS

+Qualifying examination for advancement to candidacy: The examination consists of essay questions that address course content and is taken after EPFR 605 (or before EDAD 690 and 698).
 The exam is read by three faculty members and assessed for content and quality.
 Candidate must pass the examination to advance.

 Final Capstone Research Project: The project requires an extensive written document that presents the results of the candidate's research.
 An oral presentation and successful defense of the project before a committee of three faculty members is required for program completion.
 Planning the project occurs in EDAD 690 and the project is carried out, defended, and finalized in EDAD 698.

+SPECIALIST DEGREE

-SPECIALIST DEGREE The Department of Educational Leadership offers a program of study leading to the specialist degree in educational administration.
+The Department of Educational Leadership offers a program of study leading to the specialist degree in educational administration.
 There are three program options - teacher leader, principal, and superintendent.
 Each program option leads to an endorsement on an Illinois Professional Educators License (PEL).
 Programs of study are designed for persons desiring career positions in school leadership.

+ADMISSION

-ADMISSION General requirements for admission to the specialist degree program include: a Master of Science in Education degree or its equivalent; a grade point average of 3.25 (A=4.0) or higher in graduate study.
+General requirements for admission to the specialist degree program include: a Master of Science in Education degree or its equivalent; a grade point average of 3.25 (A=4.0) or higher in graduate study.
 Applicants seeking admission to the Teacher Leader option must have at least one year of teaching experience.
 In addition, applicants to the Teacher Leader option must satisfactorily complete EDAD 500, an admission portfolio, and a personal interview.
 Applicants seeking admission to the General Administrative program must hold, or have held a pre-K-12 teaching position for four years.
 Applicants for the Superintendent's program must hold, or have held, a position requiring a principal level administrative endorsement.

-PROGRAM OF STUDY Three program options are available: teacher leader, general administrative, and superintendent.
-General requirements are as follows: ^{}Successful completion results in Specialist's Degree and recommendation for Illinois Superintendent's certificate.
-Teacher Leader Option Required courses (33 hours) Program Admission:
+PROGRAM OF STUDY

+Three program options are available: teacher leader, general administrative, and superintendent.
+General requirements are as follows:

+Teacher Leader Option

+Required courses (33 hours)

+Program Admission: